- Find Articles & More

 The Government Printing Office is part of the legislative branch of the federal government.
 The Public Printer, who serves as GPO's chief officer, is nominated by the President and confirmed by the Senate.
 GPO operates under the authority of the public printing and documents chapters of Title 44 of the U.S. Code.
 Created primarily to satisfy the printing needs of Congress, GPO today is the focal point for printing, binding, and information dissemination for the entire federal community.
 In addition to Congress, approximately 130 federal departments and agencies rely on GPO's services.
 Congressional documents, census forms, federal regulations and reports, IRS tax forms, and U.S. passports–all are produced by or through GPO.

 At one time GPO's mission was accomplished through the production and procurement of conventional ink-on-paper printing.
-Today, after more than a generation's experience with electronic printing systems, GPO is at the forefront in providing government information in a wide range of formats, including printing, microfiche, CD-ROM, and online technology through GPO Access.
-Today, GPO Access links the public to more than 200,000 individual titles on GPO's servers and on other federal web sites.
-Monthly document retrievals average more than 26 million.
+Today, after more than a generation's experience with electronic printing systems, GPO is at the forefront in providing government information in a wide range of formats, including print, microfiche, CD-ROM, and online technology through the Federal Digital System (FDsys).
+Today, FDsys links the public to the official publicatinos from all three branches of government.

 Through the Superintendent of Documents' programs, GPO disseminates the largest volume of U.S. government publications and information in the world.
 For those who want to purchase government publications, GPO's documents carry an average price of about $16, although many are low-cost consumer publications.
 Approximately 9,000 titles are available for sale at any given time.
 These are sold principally by mail order and through 24 bookstores located in the Washington, DC area and around the country.
 Publications are also sold through the Consumer Information Center in Pueblo, CO.
 More than 2,500 sales orders are processed every day.